context-labs/classification-example/README.md

 ## Default labels

 The following labels are included by default.
-You can extend or narrow this set using `additional_labels`.
+You can extend or narrow this set using `additionalLabels`.

 ```
 Invoice